Skip to main content

 Hogs accounted for the majority of the total animals slaughtered, with 42,316 heads (96.2%).
 Cattle followed with 767 heads (1.7%), while goats recorded 757 heads (1.7%).
 Carabao had the lowest count, with only 164 heads, contributing 0.4% to the total.
 (Table 4 and Figure 5)

-The headline inflation or the overall inflation in the province of Davao de Oro for the Bottom 30% of Income Households accelerated to -2.3 percent in April 2025 from -2.6 percent in March 2025.…
+The headline inflation or the overall inflation in the province of Davao de Oro for the Bottom 30% Income Households accelerated to -2.3 percent in June 2025 from -2.9 percent in May 2025.
+This…

-The headline inflation of prices in Davao de Oro decreased to -1.6 percent in April 2025 from -1.2 percent in March 2025.
-This brings the year-to-date provincial average inflation rate to -0.8…
+The headline inflation of prices in Davao de Oro increased to -1.5 percent in June 2025 from -1.8 percent in May 2025.
+This brings the year-to-date provincial average inflation rate to -1.1…